-Humanities scholar Jennifer Tucker’s article “Voyages of Discovery on Oceans of Air: Scientific Observation and the Image of Science in the Age of ‘Balloonacy’” illustrates one of the earliest hot air balloon launches and details its impact.
+Humanities scholar Jennifer Tucker’s article “Voyages of Discovery on Oceans of Air: Scientific Observation and the Image of Science in the Age of ‘Balloonacy’” illustrates one of the earliest gas-filled balloon launches and details its impact.
 Tucker notes that scientific balloon ascents began very respectably, funded by the British Association in order to “test the claim by French astronomers in 1850 that the temperature changed radically above 19,000 feet, a point of special interest to astronomers.”

 According to Tucker, it was a moment in history when scientists were working to “fashion a credible identity for themselves,” figuring out how to either work against or redirect stereotypes of discoverers and explorers.
 How much showmanship was too much?
 How could a scientist promote his own work but still be taken seriously in the scientific community?

-Clearly, Victorian scientists were literally and figuratively on board with the idea of using hot air balloons to observe patterns like weather and topography.
+Clearly, Victorian scientists were literally and figuratively on board with the idea of using gas-filled balloons to observe patterns like weather and topography.
 The British Association even developed a Balloon Committee, although they “soon discovered that ballooning was a difficult field of work with resources not easily accommodated within Victorian science.”
 Tucker notes that not only were the balloons difficult to control once aloft, several spectacular crashes soured the reputation of balloons in the scientific community.
 Then there were the spectators who frequently showed up at the launches to taunt the aeronauts and sometimes even mob and burn the balloons.

 Once a Week